Koumbi Saleh

-Koumbi Saleh, sometimes Kumbi Saleh is the site of a ruined medieval town in south east Mauritania that may have been the capital of the Ghana Empire.
+Koumbi Saleh, or Kumbi Saleh, is the site of a ruined ancient and medieval city in south east Mauritania that may have been the capital of the Ghana Empire.
+It is also a commune with a population of 11,064 (census 2013).

 From the ninth century, Arab authors mention the Ghana Empire in connection with the trans-Saharan gold trade.
-Al-Bakri who wrote in eleventh century described the capital of Ghana as consisting of two towns 6 mi apart, one inhabited by Muslim merchants, and the other by the king of Ghana.
+Al-Bakri who wrote in the eleventh century described the capital of Ghana as consisting of two towns 6 mi apart, one inhabited by Muslim merchants, and the other by the king of Ghana.
 The discovery in 1913 of a 17th-century African chronicle that gave the name of the capital as Koumbi led French archaeologists to the ruins at Koumbi Saleh.
 Excavations at the site have revealed the ruins of a large Muslim town with houses built of stone and a congregational mosque but no inscription to unambiguously identify the site as that of capital of Ghana.
 Ruins of the king's town described by al-Bakri have not been found.
-Radiocarbon dating suggests that the site was occupied between the late 9th and 14th centuries.
+Radiocarbon dating suggests that the site was occupied between the late 5th and 14th centuries, with the urban period extending approximately from the 11th to the 14th centuries.